nasa/isaac/dense_map/geometry_mapper/readme.md

 hard to detect.
 The calibrator also does not handle the color format in the bag, hence the switch to grayscale images.

-However, both the geometry and the streaming mapper, as well as camera_refiner, can handle both color and grayscale images, and both at reduced resolution and full-resolution.
+However, the both the geometry and the streaming mapper, as well as camera_refiner, can handle both color and grayscale images, and both at reduced resolution and full-resolution.
 These tools can adjust for the fact that the calibration was done at reduced resolution.